SamuelKFung/TaskToken/README.md

 # TaskToken

 ## 1. Project Description
-State your app in a nutshell, or one-sentence pitch.
-Give some elaboration on what the core features are.
 This browser based web application to organize all your tasks in one place.
 Features will include a calendar and a task tracker.

 ## 2. Names of Contributors
-List team members and/or short bio's here...
 * Hi, my name is Daniel!
 I am excited to fix the Learning Hub!
 * Hi, my name is Samuel!
 I enjoy playing badminton, gaming and hiking whenever I have free time.
 * Hi I'm Owen, and I like to lift weights.

 ## 3. Technologies and Resources Used
-List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.
 * HTML, CSS, JavaScript
 * Bootstrap 5.0 (Frontend library)
 * Firebase 8.0 (BAAS - Backend as a Service)